squareetlabs/capacitor-subscriptions/README.md

 # Capacitor Subscription
-This plugin is based on [Craig-Ronald Subscriptions Plugin](https://github.com/Craig-Ronald/capacitor-subscriptions) and has been modified to work with Capacitor 6.0.0 and Google Billing 6.
 A capacitor plugin which simplifies subscription handling - implementing StoreKit 2 and Google Billing 6.

 ## Install